jellyfin-archive/jellyfin-docs/general/administration/installing.md

 sudo apt install -f
 ```

-Due to the number of command line options that must be passed, it is easiest to create a small script (here called jellyfin.sh) to run Jellyfin.
+Due to the number of command line options that must be passed, it is easiest to create a small script to run Jellyfin.

 ```bash
 sudo nano jellyfin.sh